 6. Slink Around the Labyrinth of Buda Castle

 No experience with a segway?
 No problem!
 A Budapest segway tour starts out with an orientation on a quiet street to get the hang of operating it.
 And then we were off, zipping along Budapest’s streets to all the major attractions with our guide Agnes giving us plenty of info along the way.
-The 2.5 hour tour gave us an excellent introduction to the city and there were plenty of photo opportunities along the way.
+The 2.5 hour tour gave us an excellent introduction to the city, gave us ideas of where to come back to and what to see in Budapest later, and there were plenty of photo opportunities along the way.

 8. Lookout from the Fisherman’s Bastion

-The neo-Gothic terrace of the Fisherman’s Bastion is located on the Castle Hill and provides panoramic views of the city.
-Blown away by the views, don’t forget to explore the seven ornate turrets, of the fairytale like structure.
-The turrents symbolize the tents of the seven Magyar tribe leaders who settled the Carpathian Basin in 896, which ultimately lead to the existence of modern-day Hungary.
+The neo-Gothic terrace of the Fisherman’s Bastion is located on the Castle Hill and provides panoramic views of the city, making it a must see in Budapest.
+Blown away by the views, don’t forget to explore the seven ornate turrets, of the fairy tale like structure.
+The turrets symbolize the tents of the seven Magyar tribe leaders who settled the Carpathian Basin in 896, which ultimately lead to the existence of modern-day Hungary.

 9. Shop at the Central Market Hall

 Built in the 19th century, the Central Market Hall is the largest indoor market in Budapest and the focus is on typical Hungarian products.
 The first floor is the food hall with vendors selling everything from fresh vegetables to Hungarian sausages and Hungarian paprika to Hungarian wines.
-The market is a great place to visit several vendors for an inexpensive lunch of traditional Hungarian foods.
+The market is a great place to visit several vendors for an inexpensive lunch of traditional Hungarian foods and is simply a must do in Budapest.
 The second floor is full of vendors selling wares like souvenirs and traditional Hungarian embroidery.